Lisbon vs Porto: rent, schools & family costs

 All-in family budget (midpoint of our range)

-In our data, Porto's 3-bed rent anchor is lower than Lisbon's (~$1,540 vs ~$2,750 / month on the line-item cards).
-In practice, Lisbon families often look to Cascais and the coast; Porto to Foz do Douro and Matosinhos — use the housing section in each guide for full band tables.
+In our data, Porto's 3-bed rent anchor is lower than Lisbon's (~$1,540 vs ~$2,750/ month on the cards).
+In practice, Lisbon families often look to Cascais and the coast; Porto to Foz do Douro and Matosinhos — housing sections carry the full band tables.

 Schools and childcare